HTTP-RPC/Kilo/README.md

         }
     }

-Note that both methods are mapped to _/math/sum_.
+Note that both methods are mapped to the _/math/sum_ path.
 The `RequestDispatcherServlet` class discussed in the next section selects the best method to execute based on the names of the provided argument values.
-For example, the following request would cause the first method to be invoked, returning a result of 6:
+For example, the following request would cause the first method to be invoked:

     GET /math/sum?a=2&b=4

-This request would invoke the second method, also returning 6:
+This request would invoke the second method:

     GET /math/sum?values=1&values=2&values=3

+#### Method Arguments
 Method arguments may be any of the following types:

 * `byte`/`java.lang.Byte`